JuliaLang/www.julialang.org/blog/2024/10/julia-1.11-highlights.md

 A lock conflict is where a task attempted to lock a `ReentrantLock` that is already locked, and may indicate design issues that could be impeding concurrent performance.

-In this example the number of conflicts is clearly expected, but locks could be burried deep in library code, making them hard to catch otherwise.
+In this example the number of conflicts is clearly expected, but locks could be buried deep in library code, making them hard to catch otherwise.

 ```julia